-Argan oil is used for culinary purposes, as well as cosmetic ones, and is often added into couscous, salads, and other sauces.
+Argan oil a plant oil that is extracted from the kernels of the fruit of the argan tree.
+It is used for culinary purposes, as well as cosmetic ones, and is often added into couscous, salads, and other sauces.
 Argan pulp can also be made into a paste to be spread on desserts and bread, similar to peanut butter.
 The oil can be directly applied to the skin for certain conditions, or mixed in with other creams, salves, or carrier oils.
 Many people also use the oil directly on the hair.

 Health Benefits of Argan Oil

 The most well known and commonly relied on the function of argan oil is as a skin treatment.
 In fact, a study conducted in France found that the triterpenoids found in this powerful oil, in combination with other organic compounds found in the oil, are able to eliminate the appearance of age spots and scars, and can even affect the severity of acne and dermatitis.
 Furthermore, if you have any tumorous skin cells, the volatile compounds of argan oil can reduce them and keep you both feeling and be looking young.
 Premature aging is a serious problem for many people, but by maintaining skin elasticity, argan oil can prevent those typical symptoms of aging.

 According to an animal study published in the Cardiovascular & Hematological Agents in Medicinal Chemistry journal, the study demonstrates antihyperglycemic, lowered plasma cholesterol levels, and antioxidant effects of argan oil extract in the severe diabetic study.
 However, further investigations and studies are needed.